Allenice/grunt-html-template/README.md

 # grunt-html-template

-> html builder use swig template
+> Html builder use swig template.
+You can use swig tempalte feature to generate html page.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`